a4arek/Visum_to_BusMezzo_interface/README.md

 - BusMezzo {stops} will be imported from the STOPAREA level - therefore, each STOPPOINT should be preferably assigned to an individual STOPAREA (actually - that's highly recommended, otherwise BusMezzo network might not work properly).
 - STOPPOINTS in Visum should be defined as directed, on LINKS.
 - Important!!
-Separate STOPPOINTS are always required for PuT LINEROUTES which either: commence from / pass through / or terminate at that particular STOP!
+Separate STOPPOINTS/STOPAREAS are always required for PuT LINEROUTES which either: commence from / pass through / or terminate at that particular STOP!
 - (E.g. Several LINEROUTES commencing from a given STOP can depart from the same STOPPOINT, but this S.P. should always be separated from the STOPPOINT served by LINEROUTES which pass through that STOP.)